Tristanic1/Set-MailboxFolderPermissionsGUI/README.md

 ## Version history
 *    v0.1, 26/04/2019 - Initial version
 *    v0.2, 02/05/2019 - Added dynamic resizing of form.
 Added possibility to save Log.
+*    v0.3, 15/07/2020 - Added possibility to view and edit "Default" and "Anonymous" permissions.
+Permissions on folders can be updated/overwriten.

 ## Known issues
 1. Minimum requirement is PowerShell 3, but tested only with 5.1
-2. Does not Overwrite the existing permissions (if user has “FolderVisible”, and you grant “Editor” – the “FolderVisible” stays).
-Workaround is to Remove all existing access rights and re-add them with new rights.
-3. You cannot remove legacy users, who no longer exist in AD
+2. You cannot remove legacy users, who no longer exist in AD